-We can work with you during pregnancy, and with you and your babies and young children under the age of five.
+We can work with you during pregnancy, or with you and your baby/young child under five.
 We can support you with building your relationship with your baby or young child.

 Covid update: We are currently offering bookable telephone consultations with members of the team.
 You can contact us directly to book a consultation if you are a parent who feels worried about your relationship with your child (pregnancy to aged 5).